 In addition to a rich academic program, Coastal Carolina University boasts over 100 clubs and organizations on campus, making for a busy extracurricular scene.
 While investigating the possibilities of university digital signage for keeping students up to date on all the news from academic departments and student organizations, tragic events at another university highlighted an added dimension of urgency for deploying a digital signage system.

-Today, Coastal Carolina University has deployed 17 channel players tied to 42-inch and 52-inch LG LCD screens across campus.
-The screens are organized in a two-playlist format, with the left hand side of the screen featuring university-wide content, while the right-hand side shows department-specific information.
-A newsfeed appears at the bottom of the screens, with content specific to each college; for example, stock news runs in the business college, while cultural arts news appears in the college of humanities along with world news in three different languages.
+Today, Coastal Carolina University has deployed 17 media players tied to large LG LCD screens across campus.
+The screens layouts are organized in a two-playlist format, with the left side featuring university-wide content and the right side showing department-specific information.
+A news feed appears at the bottom of the screens with content specific to each college.
+For example, stock news runs in the business college, while cultural arts news appears in the college of humanities along with world news in three different languages.

-The system has been a big hit, drawing a high level of participation in terms of participants supplying content, according to Marozas.
-There are now 26 content coordinators for the 17 channel players who are responsible for keeping content for their specific areas updated.
+The system has been a big hit, drawing a high level of participation in terms of participants supplying content.
+There are now 26 content coordinators who are responsible for keeping content for their specific areas updated.